duncantl/RLLVMCompile/README.md

 code and invoke it from the R session, serialize it for use in other sessions or even applications (e.g. JavaScript, Python).

-Vince Buffalo and I started this package several years ago - late 2010
-- after the development of the Rllvm package.
+Vince Buffalo and I started this package several years ago (late 2010) after the development of the Rllvm package.
 Unfortunately, I had other committments (the book XML and Web Technologies with R, and another "Data Science in R: A Case Studies Approach to Computational Reasoning and Problem Solving").
 I am now getting back to this